Learn to improve your organization’s incident management with this framework for incident management: Prepare, Respond, Review.

-In this posts, based on the white paper A Framework for Incident Response, Assessment, and Learning, by Shaaron A. Alvares, Josh Atwell, Jason Cox, Erica Morrison, Scott Prugh, and Randy Shoup, we present fresh incident management framework to help you improve your overall organizational response to incidents.
+In this post, based on the white paper A Framework for Incident Response, Assessment, and Learning, by Shaaron A. Alvares, Josh Atwell, Jason Cox, Erica Morrison, Scott Prugh, and Randy Shoup, we present fresh incident management framework to help you improve your overall organizational response to incidents.

 In the white paper this framework is broken down into a taxonomy of dysfunctions and patterns to help you greatly improve your incident response and posture.

 Incidents and outages are an existential threat to businesses that build, operate, and consume technology services.
 Businesses and customers rely heavily on these critical systems.
 When they fail, customer credibility can be irreparably harmed, putting both business reputation and revenue at stake.

 Your teams are already responding to incidents, but how well are they doing it?
 How are they adjusting as the technology landscape changes?
 Could they do better?

 With this framework for incident management, we’ll help you point the north star toward the ideal state and change the narrative about incidents from one of blame to one of learning over the long term.

 We’ll also provide real-world, right-sized patterns and examples that can be used for incremental improvement to change behavior with a view to a long-term investment, giving pragmatic and tactile practices and patterns, with examples from some of the top practitioners and companies, to address a complicated topic that is hard to cover well.